trueagi-io/hyperon-experimental/CONTRIBUTING.md

 - pass tests;
 - be reviewed.

-Feel free to raise draft PR if you advice or help with your change.
+Feel free to raise draft PR if you need an advice or help with your changes.

 ## Code style